lokezhbabuofficial/r3.cordApp-cert-issuer/README.md

   | Peter    | peteer    | password |
   | Lokesh   | lokezh    | password |

+## Case 1:

+**_Trying to achieve a basic example_**

+- Student => Asks for Course Certification by passing the score
+- Creates a new output `CourseCertificateState` using the `CourseCertificateContract.Command.Issue`
+- Both Signs the transaction
+- `CourseCertificateState` issued to Student

-- To issue a certificate start the `CourseCertificationFlow` from `Peter` or `Lokesh` nodes via the Start Flow api by passing something similar
+### To issue a certificate start the `CourseCertificationFlow` from `Peter` or `Lokesh` nodes via the Start Flow api by passing something similar

 ```json
 {